jostylr/literate-programming/lp.md

         .option('-r --root <root>', 'Change root directory for both input and output') .option('-p --preview',  'Do not save the changes.
-Output first line of each file') .option('-f --free', 'Do not use the default standard library of plugins') .option('-d -diff', 'Compare diffs of old file and new file') ;
+Output first line of each file') .option('-f --free', 'Do not use the default standard library of plugins') .option('-d --diff', 'Compare diffs of old file and new file') ;

     program.parse(process.argv);